Doing an MSc Thesis

 • Removing Code Duplication Through Code Generation for Kotlin Web Services” by Mathias E. Boon (2020). [pdf]

-• “The Gardener Framework – An open-source programming framework for collection of wearable activity and health data from web-based services” by Richard Pekk (2022). [pdf] [Github].
+• “The Gardener Framework – An open-source programming framework for the collection of wearable activity and health data from web-based services” by Richard Pekk (2022). [pdf] [Github].

 Application